HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 Results from our testing show that the `Medium` model does relatively well at detecting humans and cars without having too high load on the Nvidia Jetson.

-#### Sub Sub Problem: /cmd_vel throttle might not be equal to how many m/s in real world, IMU as ground truth

-While using /cmd_vel works in simulations to update the dynamics model's linear x velocity, this is not the case in a real robot.
-Putting our throttle to the max value of 1.0 might not correspond 1:1 to the 1.0m/s in physical world assumption.

-Also because when we are testing the robot without battery, our robot is not even self-propelled since we don't actually move the robot via throttle but via carrying it around to simulate movement.

-We need to use a method to calculate the velocity of the robot.
-This can be done via taking the Zed2's IMU via the topic `/zed/zed_node/imu/data` for `IMU` messages containing the linear acceleration and angular velocity.

 ## Assumptions
 ### Gaussian Distribution
 Assume Gaussian distribution - this makes it easy to track the uncertainty of a guess of a position of an object which we can use to determine how trustworthy a position recording of an object in world space is:
 1) Dynamics model (linear and angular velocity) due to Odometry drifts - and also given by `PosewithCovariance` object from Zed2 Visual Inertial Odometry